OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:36

-Then the Jews said, “See how He loved him!”
+Then those present remarked, “Observe how He cared for him!”

 ## John 11:37

-But some of them said, “Could not He who opened the eyes of the blind man have kept this man from dying?”
+Yet others questioned, “Could not the one who gave sight to the blind man have prevented this man's death?”

 ---